Skip to main content

 Data Controller

 WCD may change this notice from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This notice is effective from 27 February 2018.
+This notice was first published in February 2018 and was most recently updated on 25 April 2026.

-Should you have any questions at all about this statement, please contact our Data Protection Officer (DPO) at anna@wecreatedigital.co.uk.
+Should you have any questions at all about this statement, please contact our Data Protection Lead at anna@wecreatedigital.co.uk.

 What we collect